zyc-h2o/Worker-Proxy/README.md

 ## Conclusion

 This code provides a basic framework for creating a proxy server using Cloudflare Workers.
 By following the setup instructions and understanding the code's functionality, you can customize and deploy a proxy tailored to your specific needs.

+## for users in Mainland China

+We highly recommed you set the your domain's DNS as "'yourdomain.example.com' -> CNAME -> 'cf-saas.asia'".
+Click "workers Routes" and choose this worker project.
+Set "yourdomain.example.com" routes to this worker project.
+Then you will see the loading speed will be obviously faster than before.
+You will see if you access "yourdomain.example.com", "example.com" will be shown.
+Enjoy it!